jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "2_Q16JRyrW7V"}

-The dataset comprises 1800 images, each represented by an 8x8 pixel grid.
-To see a visualization of this data, refer to [loading the data](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html#loading-the-data) in the previous tutorial.
+The dataset comprises 1800 images of hand-written digits, each represented by an `8x8` pixel grid, and their corresponding labels.
+For visualization of this data, refer to [loading the data](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html#loading-the-data) in the previous tutorial.

 +++ {"id": "Z9TPYqipPyBp"}

-## Defining the Variational Autoencoder
+## Defining the VAE with Flax

-Previously we defined a simple feedforward network trained for classification with an architecture that looked roughly like this:
+[Previously](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html), we learned how to use [Flax NNX](http://flax.readthedocs.io) to create a simple [feed-forward](https://en.wikipedia.org/wiki/Feedforward_neural_network) neural network trained for classification with an architecture that looked roughly like this:

 ```{code-cell}
 :id: HNlg-ydpr5yH